Felly Bull

 Instructions

-1. Preheat the oven to 130C.
+1. Preheat the oven to 130C fan.
 Place a casserole pan (25cm in diameter and 10cm high) over a high heat.
-Season the brisket all over with sea salt and pepper, then put into the pan (it should fit inside fairly snugly) with a splash of olive oil and cook for 10 minutes, turning until browned all over.
+Unroll the brisket and season it all over with salt and freshly ground pepper, then put into the pan (it should fit inside fairly snugly) with a splash of olive oil and cook for 10 minutes, turning until browned all over.
 Add the celery and onions to the pan, reduce to a low heat and cook gently for 5 to 10 minutes, or until slightly softened.

-2. Squeeze the lemon juice into a large jug and mix with all the rest of the bloody mary ingredients.
-Pour the mixture into the pan with 500ml of cold water and a good pinch of salt and pepper.
+2. Squeeze the lemon juice into a large jug and mix with the rest of the bloody mary ingredients.
 Tie the rosemary and bay together and add it to the pan.
 Bring everything to the boil, then turn off the heat, cover the pan with damp greaseproof paper and tin foil and cook in the oven for 5 to 6 hours, or until the beef is tender and falling apart.

 3. See Tips - with about 20 minutes to go, cook the potatoes in a pan of boiling salted water for 15 minutes, or until tender.
 Cook the curly kale in another pan of boiling water for 1 to 2 minutes, or until tender, then drain and drizzle with a little extra virgin olive oil.
 Drain the potatoes in a colander and leave to steam dry, then return to the pan and mash well with the butter, horseradish and a splash of milk, then season to perfection.
 Pull the beef apart with two forks, toss through the bloody mary sauce (discarding the herb bunch), then serve with the horseradish mash and curly kale.